 Didi Chuxing, the ride-hailing startup from Beijing that first hit global headlines in 2016 for defeating Uber in China, made the news again recently – but not for ride hailing.
 Its autonomous driving spinoff, Didi Woya, raised $500m in May, the single largest investment in the local sector to date.
 Several days later, Didi Chuxing announced its foray into the on-demand freight services market.

 From its core business, Didi Chuxing has, in the span of just four years, extended its presence into other sectors – bike and car sharing, errand service, car rentals, and more – through acquisitions, investments and partnerships, plus building its own companies from scratch.
-When all the dots are connected, it becomes clear that Didi Chuxing
+When all the dots are connected, it becomes clear that Didi Chuxing is building a mobility empire.
+But it’s not the only Chinese startup creating an ecosystem.

-Bytedance, the owner of TikTok, which scored its first success with news aggregator, Jinri Toutiao (literally, “today’s headlines” in Chinese), runs a content-based ecosystem these days with a string of its own apps, including TikTok’s Chinese version, Douyin, and those it acquired from other content providers, such as the online encyclopedia, B
+Bytedance, the owner of TikTok, which scored its first success with news aggregator, Jinri Toutiao (literally, “today’s headlines” in Chinese), runs a content-based ecosystem these days with a string of its own apps, including TikTok’s Chinese version, Douyin, and those it acquired from other content providers, such as the online encyclopedia, Baike.

 Such a trajectory is a regular feature of China’s tech economy by now.
 The first generation of tech giants – Baidu, Alibaba and Tencent, collectively known as BAT – have each created its own ecosystem based out of search engine services, e-commerce and social networking, respectively.